In this post, I’ll uncover 133 frugal living tips to help you save more money and get financial freedom.

 1. Budget money each month

 That’s why you can choose to budget your income and expenses each month.
-This helps you know how much you’ve earned that month and what are the expenses you spent on.
-You can cut back any unneeded things to save money and make sure each dollar is working for you.
+This helps you know how much you’ve earned that month and what expenses you spent.
+You can cut back on any unneeded things to save money and make sure each dollar is working for you.